 - National Board of Antiquities, National Gallery, Espoo City Museum

 - National Archives, Finnish Literature Society SKS, The Society of Swedish Literature in Finland

 - National Library, Helsinki City Library, Public Libraries in Finland

 For example, several Finnish ministries have been involved in our work, including Ministry of Education and Culture, Ministry of Justice, Ministry of Finance, and Ministry of Transport and Communications.

 We collaborate with companies, such as CSC – IT Center for Science, Nokia, Edita Publishing Ltd and many others.

 We also collaborate with various other organizations and movements, such as Open Knowledge Finland and Wikidata Finland.

-In the following you find some pointers to people associated actively with Helsinki Centre for Digital Humanities, but there are many more in the network as discussed above.
+In the following you find some pointers to people associated actively with HELDIG - Helsinki Centre for Digital Humanities, but there are many more in the research groups of the professors and senior researchers listed, as well as in the HELDIG network in the large presented above.